gregnordin/notes_to_self/Blender/notes-Blender.md

     clean_up()

-Couldn't figure out f-curves in the time available.
+Couldn't figure out [f-curves (see Blender documentation)](https://docs.blender.org/manual/en/latest/editors/graph_editor/fcurves/introduction.html) in the time available.

 Instead, go through <span style="color:red; font-size:150%">&#x2605;</span> <span style="color:red; font-size:150%">&#x2605;</span> [Color Animation in Blender with Python](https://prosperocoder.com/posts/blender/color-animation/), which is excellent and just what I need for now.
 Try it out and the colors of a slice continuously change between specified colors.
 Then change some of the colors to have `alpha=0` and observe that both the colors and transparency fade in and out.